Skip to content

 API Logic Server is Declarative

-A completely different approach is to abandon a User Interface, and use the IDE and Python.
+API Logic Server uses your IDE and Python.
+This is Python as a DSL.
 So, for example, we can capture rules like this:

 Declaring Rules